jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

   (c) weekly compensation required to be provided to a person covered by section 223; and (d) entitlements that are required to be provided in accordance with Part 11 in respect of persons whose entitlements would have been provided from the Earners' Account under the Accident Insurance Act 1998; and
   (e) entitlements in respect of obligations for non-work injury taken on by the Corporation under section 7 of the Accident Insurance (Transitional Provisions) Act 2000 in relation to accident insurance contracts for self-employed persons; and
+  (ea) claims that would have been provided from the Earners' Account under the Accident Rehabilitation and Compensation Insurance Act 1992; and
   (f) administering the Account; and
   (g) any other expenditure authorised by this Act.
-(5) The purpose of the Earners' Account Residual levy under subsection (3)(b) is to fund the cost of claims that would have been provided from the Earners' Account under the Accident Rehabilitation and Compensation Insurance Act 1992.
+(5) Regulations made under this Act may prescribe, in relation to a prescribed period, a portion of the levies to provide for or, to the extent that it is necessary, to provide separately for,—
+  (a) the purposes of subsection (4)(a) to (e), (f), and (g):
+  (b) the purposes of subsection (4)(ea), (f), and (g) and the purpose specified in section 220A(1)(a).

 ### 219 Earners to pay levies
 (1) An earner must pay, in accordance with this Act and regulations made under it, levies to fund the Earners' Account.
-(2) An earner must pay, in accordance with this Act and regulations made under it, the prescribed Earners' Account Residual levy.
+(2)
 (3) A levy must relate to a prescribed period.

 ### 220 Rate of levies
 (1) Levies must be paid under section 219 at a rate or rates prescribed by regulations made under this Act and must be related in whole or in part to the level of earnings derived or deemed by regulation to be derived by the earner or category of earner.
+(2)

+### 220A Basis on which funds to be calculated
-(2) The extent of funds to be derived from levies under section 219 is to be calculated to achieve the following:
+(1) The extent of funds to be derived from levies under section 219 is to be calculated to achieve the following purposes:
-  (a) the outstanding claims liability of the Earners' Account as at 30 June 1999, as recognised by the Corporation from time to time, is to be fully funded no later than 30 June 2014 by the prescribed Earners' Account Residual levy:
+  (a) the residual amount is to be completely paid off or funded no later than 31 March 2019:
-  (b) the cost of all other claims under the Earners' Account is to be fully funded by levies.
+  (b) the cost of all claims under the Earners' Account is to be fully funded by levies.
+(2) The Minister may, by notice in the Gazette, specify the residual amount.
+(3) The Minister's power under subsection (2) may be exercised only once.
+(4) In this section, residual amount means the amount that— (a) is specified by the Minister; and
+  (b) represents, among other things, as at 30 June 2009, the estimated value of the outstanding claims liability for the Earners' Account (minus the value of any accrued assets) in respect of the claims described in section 218(4)(ea).

 ### 221 Collection of levies by deduction from employee earnings
-(1) For the purpose of enabling the collection of the levies (including the Earners' Account Residual levy) payable under section 219 by instalments,—
-  (a) when an employer or a PAYE intermediary for an employer makes a payment to an employee that is included in the earnings of the person as an employee of the employer, the employer or person must, at the time of making that payment, make a deduction in accordance with this section from that amount on account of the levy payable:
+(1) For the purpose of enabling the collection of the levies payable under section 219 by instalments,— (a) when an employer or a PAYE intermediary for an employer makes a payment to an employee that is included in the earnings of the person as an employee of the employer, the employer or person must, at the time of making that payment, make a deduction in accordance with this section from that amount on account of the levy payable:
   (b) when a private domestic worker receives earnings that are earned in that person's capacity as a private domestic worker, the private domestic worker must, at the time of receiving that payment, make a deduction in accordance with this section from that amount on account of the levy payable.
 (2) Schedule 4 applies to any deduction under subsection (1), and applies to private domestic workers with any necessary modifications.
 (3) In this section, PAYE intermediary means a PAYE intermediary as defined in section YA 1 of the Income Tax Act 2007.

-### 222 Payment of Earners' Account levy and Earners' Account Residual levy by self-employed persons
+### 222 Payment of Earners' Account levy by self-employed persons
 (1) A self-employed person must pay the levies payable under section 219 by the date specified for payment, whether in an invoice or other appropriate document given to the self-employed person by the Corporation or an agent of the Corporation.
 (2) Schedule 4 applies to any payment made under subsection (1) if the Commissioner collects the levy.